System143812/System143812/README.md

 # Hey there, I'm System143812 👋

-🎨 A front-end enthusiast who loves bringing ideas to life through design and code
+A front-end enthusiast who loves bringing ideas to life through design and code
-🎮 Passionate about **game development** and interactive user experiences
+Loves art especially pixel ones :)
-📍 Based in the Philippines 🇵🇭
+Based in the Philippines

 ---